 Hello, fellow cybersecurity enthusiasts!
-It’s another ‘Computer History Wednesday’, and today we are taking a journey back to the vibrant decade of the 1980s.
-This era is etched in our collective memory as a watershed moment for the world of personal computing and video gaming.
+It’s another “Computer History Wednesday,” and today we are taking a journey back to the vibrant decade of the 1980s.
+This era is etched in our collective memory as a watershed moment for personal computing and video gaming.
 This is the decade that introduced us to an icon in the world of video games - the Nintendo Entertainment System (NES).
-As we hack our way through the console’s history, we’ll uncover some interesting technical tidbits, fun trivia, and discuss its implications on cybersecurity.
+As we hack through the console’s history, we’ll uncover some interesting technical tidbits and fun trivia and discuss their implications for cybersecurity.

 History